-We were surprised to discover that the strong winds in the area had caused the shutters of the house to be unhooked or snapped in half from the brick siding.
-Upon further inspection, we found that most of the properties in the vicinity had similar issues; their shutters were held in place by spikes that had been cut and the holes were not properly aligned, making them vulnerable to being broken or dislodged in strong winds.
+We were taken aback when we found out that the powerful winds in the area had caused the shutters of the house to become unhooked or even snap in half from the brick siding.
+As we examined the situation closer, we discovered that many of the neighboring properties had experienced the same problems.
+It turned out that their shutters were attached using spikes that were cut and the holes were not properly aligned, leaving them prone to damage or dislodging during strong winds.

-The project began with the removal of all the shutters located in the front of the house.
-To ensure a better grip, we drilled new holes into the mortar instead of the brick and made them deeper to avoid the need for cutting new spikes.
-This ensured that the new shutters would be securely fastened and do their job correctly.
+The project kicked off by taking down all the shutters at the front of the house.
+To ensure a stronger hold, we drilled fresh holes into the mortar instead of the brick, making them deeper to avoid the need for cutting new spikes.
+This ensured that the new shutters would be securely fastened and able to fulfill his role effectively.

-After clearly explaining the cause of the problem and the final solution to the client, she visibly relaxed and expressed her gratitude.
-Soon after, other neighbors in the area contacted us to resolve similar issues.
+After we explained the root of the problem and our proposed solution to the client in a clear manner, we could see her visibly relax and she expressed her gratitude.
+Before long, other neighbors in the area reached out to us to address similar issues.